giucamp/density/README.md

 - must be LIFO consistent: when the array is destroyed, its memory block must be the most recently allocated on the data stack
 A violation of any of these two constraints leads to undefined behavior.
 To avoid it safely a stricter and simple constraint is highly recommended:
-- lifo_array are instantiated only in the automatic storage (on the callstack). lifo_array cannot be neither moved nor copied.
+- lifo_array are instantiated only in the automatic storage (on the callstack).
+Instancing lifo_array's on the callstack is totally safe, and there is possibly no way to  mess with the LIFO constraint. lifo_array cannot be neither moved nor copied.
+This is the declaration:

     template <typename TYPE, typename LIFO_ALLOCATOR = thread_lifo_allocator<>>
     		class lifo_array final;